sonniebailey/sonniebailey.github.io/about-content copy.md

 If, after the first conversation, it seems like there is additional information that would be valuable, I'll let you know – either during the conversation or in a follow-up email.
 If there are any exercises or things that I recommend you reflect on between the first and second meeting, I will let you know.

 I find that in the course of my conversations with clients, I'm able to elicit more than enough information to generate significant insight.

+### Please look at other service providers before deciding to engage Fairhaven Wealth

+This isn't a question but a plea and exhortation.

+If you've got this far, then there's a good chance that you like what you've read and it might be worth touching base to see whether Fairhaven Wealth can assist you.

+However, I want to reiterate:

+* Fairhaven Wealth's services are not for everyone, and they might not be for you.

+* Fairhaven Wealth's services are different from what you are likely to find anywhere else.

+* You might vibe with everything I've written here, but after speaking, you might not vibe with me personally.
+Some people operate at difference "wavelengths" or "frequencies" and tune in better with some people than others.
+That's no judgement of me or you, it's just the way it is sometimes.
+If that's the case, I understand it.

+It's important that you find a service that is a fit for you, in terms of what you want and need.

+It's also important that you work with someone who is on your wavelength, with whom you can be entirely frank and candid about your situation, what you want and don't want, and who is able to challenge you.

+I am not going to pretend to be able to be everything for everyone.
+I'm the first to acknowledge that Fairhaven Wealth's services are a fit for only a small proportion of Kiwis.

+## I've read this document, but have more questions.

+Call or email!
+Contact details are at the bottom of the page.